oracle-samples/oci-data-science-ai-samples/labs/DSGo-Oct2021/procedures/odsc-4-deploy-model.md

 ### Prerequisites
 * You are signed-in to Oracle Cloud
 * You have navigated to Data Science
-* You have selected the **DataScienceHOL** compartment
-* You have opened the project you created in Lab 1
+* You have opened the Data Science project
 * You have a notebook session in your project
 * You have a model stored in the model catalog